 Lisa J. Killam-Worrall, PharmD, BCPS

-Education & experience:
+Education & Experience:

-Professional activities & awards:
+Professional Activities & Awards:

+I have clinical and research interests in medication safety especially adverse events and drug-drug interactions, evidence-based medicine, formulary management and diabetes management.
 I have research interests in active learning strategies and activities/courses that promote systematic and critical thinking skills.
 In collaboration with a colleague, I developed advanced diabetes elective that employed active learning strategies and use of observed structured clinical examinations in lieu of didactic lectures and short answer or multiple-choice examinations.
 I used lecture outlines and mini-learning activities in lieu of didactic lectures in a required drug information course.
 Through teaching drug literature evaluation courses, I have utilized several methods to enhance journal club participation and to focus on critique of the literature using a modified team-based learning model.
 I have also developed and delivered an elective in case-based learning using rural hospital peer review cases and teleconferences.
 Students reviewed a patient’s hospital stay, presented the case to me and then presented the case to physicians and nursed during a teleconference.

-This page was last modified on February 15, 2018
+This page was last modified on October 4, 2018